sandeep-tukaram/algods/DesignAlgoDS.md

 DECIDE:    If something is true/false
 ```

 Think of it as your personal workspace - but remember, you can only work with what you've grabbed from the shelf!
-See how our two parts work together?
-We store data in books on the shelf and process it at the desk.
+Lets call it workspace model of computer.

-### Algorithm Example: Adding Two Numbers
+#### Algorithm - adding two numbers
-Let's see how both parts come together to add two numbers:
+We can use the workspace model (computer) to add two numbers:
 ```
 1. Get book from v1    # Data storage: reading from memory
 2. Get book from v2    # Data storage: reading again